sfleischman105/sfleischman105.github.io/_drafts/2018-x-x-pleco-transposition-table.md

 are ones that explain a concept, and then show how to implement it with Rust.
 A perfect example of this is [Learning Rust with Too Many Linked Lists](http://cglab.ca/~abeinges/blah/too-many-lists/book/).

-This post will talk about Transposition Tables, an invaluable structure for chess AI.
-I'd recommend skimming [my previous blog post](https://sfleischman105.github.io/2017/10/26/creating-a-chess-engine.html) for basic understandings of how a chess AI works.
+This post will talk about Transposition Tables, an *invaluable* structure for chess AI.
+I'd recommend skimming [my previous blog post](https://sfleischman105.github.io/2017/10/26/creating-a-chess-engine.html) for some basic knowledge of how a `Board` is implemented.

 #### What is a Transposition Table?